Stats & Training

 Recommended Teammates

 Breeding's the move.
-Disable and Feint Attack give Ninetales options it can't learn any other way, and Normal and Ground coverage and more already covers a decent range on top of Fire Blast and Flamethrower.
+Disable and Feint Attack give Ninetales options it can't learn any other way, and Normal and Ground coverage and more already covers a decent range on top of Fire Blast and Ember.
 The egg moves push it further.

 Level-Up Moves